Polynomial size linear programs for problems in P: Introduction

 An \emph{extension} of the polytope $Q$ is another polytope $Q' \subseteq \mathbb{R}^e$ such that $Q$ is the image of $Q'$ under a linear map.
 We define the \emph{size} of an extension $Q'$ as the number of facets of $Q'$.
 Furthermore, we define the \emph{extension complexity} of $Q$, denoted by $\xc{( Q )},$ as the minimum size of any extension of $Q.$

-Rothvo{\ss} \cite{Rothvoss13} recently proved the surprising result that $\xc{(\EP_n)}$ is exponential.
-Since extension complexity seemed a promising candidate to obtain computational models that separate problems in {\bf P} from those that are {\bf NP}-hard, this was a setback.
-A way of strengthening extension complexity to handle this problem was recently proposed by Avis and Tiwary \cite{AT14a}.
+Rothvo{\ss} \cite{Rothvoss17} recently proved the surprising result that $\xc{(\EP_n)}$ is exponential.
+Since extension complexity seemed a promising candidate to obtain computational models that separate problems in $\PP$ from those that are $\NP$-hard, this was a setback.
+A way of strengthening extension complexity to handle this problem was recently proposed by Avis and Tiwary \cite{AT15a}.

-Dobkin et al. \cite{DLR79} and Valiant \cite{Valiant82} showed that linear programming is {\bf P}-complete from which it follows that every problem in {\bf P} has an LP-formulation.
+Dobkin et al.~\cite{DLR79} and Valiant \cite{Valiant82} showed that linear programming is $\PP$-complete from which it follows that every problem in $\PP$ has an LP-formulation of polynomial size.
 We will review this result in Section \ref{sect:circuits} giving Valiant's construction.
+This construction applies to $\Ppoly$, which is the class of all decision problems $L$ solvable by a family $C_n, n \ge 1$ of polynomial size Boolean circuits such that $C_n$ solves the restriction of $L$ to inputs of length $n$.
+From these circuits it is straightforward to construct a family of LPs.

-Valiant's construction is for the non-uniform circuit model and so, of course, also applies to uniform families of circuits.
-The main result is of this paper is to give a direct method to produce polynomial size LPs from polynomial time algorithms.
+The main contribution of this paper is to give a direct method to produce polynomial size LPs from polynomial time algorithms, not circuits.
 Specifically we will construct LPs directly from a polynomial time algorithm expressed in pseudocode that solves a decision problem.
 Of course a trivial LP formulation can be obtained by first solving the decision problem for a given input and setting $c=1$ if the answer is yes and $c=0$ otherwise.
-Then solving the one dimensional LP: $max~cx, 0 \leqslant x \leqslant 1$ solves the original problem.
+Then solving the one dimensional LP: $\max~cx, 0 \leqslant x \leqslant 1$ solves the original problem.
 To avoid such trivial LPs we limit how much work can be done in constructing the objective function.
 One such limitation might be, for example, to insist that the objective function can be computed in linear time in terms of the input size.
 The objective functions we consider in this paper satisfy this condition.